dh85/SpotifyWebAPI/Examples/SpotifyCLI/README.md

 ⚠️ **Important**: This example requires manual OAuth token setup.
 In a production application, you would implement the full OAuth flow to obtain access tokens.

 For testing, you can:
-1. Use the SpotifyWebAPI library's built-in auth flows
+1. Use the SpotifyKit library's built-in auth flows
 2. Manually obtain tokens through Spotify's developer console
 3. Implement a web-based OAuth callback handler